digris/doc-openbroadcast-platform/source/application/upload/index.rst

 .. figure:: img/upload-media-card-release-field-auto-completion.png

 This feature helps you to check if a release or artist associated with the recording is already available in the library.

-The following examples show how to create a new release (not available in the library) and how to assign an artist that is already in the library.
+The following examples show how to create a new release profile (not available in the library) and how to assign the recording to an artist that is already in the library.
 The procedures are interchangeable.

 .. _create-release-for-media:

-**Creating a new release profile**
+**Creating a new release profile for the recording**

+Start typing the title in the field.
 When the auto-completion opens up, click outside the list to close it.

 .. figure:: img/upload-media-card-how-to-create-release.gif

 The alert **+ Create** informs that it will create a new release profile.

-If the recordings in the current upload session are part of the same release (i.e., an entire album), type the 'Release' title only in one card and click on **Apply to all** to complete the field on the other cards at one go.
+If the recordings in the current upload session belong to the same release (i.e., an entire album), click on **Apply to all** to auto-complete this field in the other cards.

 .. figure:: img/upload-media-card-how-to-apply-release-to-all.png

 .. warning::

    We are aware of a bug where the system assigns the recording to the existing releases without letting you create a new profile.
-To get around the problem, check the box 'Force creation.'
+To get around the problem, check the box **Force creation**.

    .. figure:: img/upload-media-card-how-to-force-creation-01.png

-   Note the alert switches from **Assigned** (wrong) to **+ Create** (correct).
+   Note the alert switched from **Assigned** (wrong) to **+ Create** (correct).

    .. figure:: img/upload-media-card-how-to-force-creation-02.png